-In the life planning section, you’ll find tips and information to help you talk about metastatic breast cancer in the work place, when addressing barriers to care and preparing for what’s next.
+In the life planning section, you’ll find tips and information to help you talk about metastatic breast cancer (MBC) in the work place, when talking about challenges to care and preparing for what’s next.

 You are now leaving the makeyourdialoguecount.com website and moving to an external website independently operated and not sponsored by Novartis Pharmaceuticals Corporation.
 Novartis Pharmaceuticals Corporation assumes no responsibility for the content you are about to view.
 If you do not wish to leave this site, click Cancel.

 Potential side effects of treatment vary for each therapy, and every person responds differently.
 Talk to your health care team about the potential side effects of treatment, including side effects like anxiety, depression or insomnia.
 If your health care team understands the side effects you are experiencing, they can better help you manage them.